wistia/wistia-open-docs/_posts/export-settings.md

 ----
 ## How Wistia Does HD

-Because the way we do HD is a little different than more, it bears mentioning.
+Because the way we do HD is a little different than most, it bears mentioning.

 When your viewers watch a video at 'embedding' size (640px - 960px wide) it is a waste of bandwidth to show them HD - at that size, the difference in picture is nearly imperceptible.
 The HD files are also much *much* larger, which means the viewer can also have that stuttering playback experience.
 Not good.
 Instead, we have chosen smart standard definition defaults (what we call *Smart Encoding*) based on your video type (i.e. screencast, action, interview) and that is the version that is shown.